-Last week ended with the news that many Welsh schools wouldn’t be re-opening until early March at the earliest, with primary schools having a planned phased return from 22 February.
+Last week ended with the news that many Welsh schools wouldn’t be re-opening until early March at the earliest, with primary schools having a planned phased return in February.
 This announcement from the First Minister, Mark Drakeford, leaves many of us continuing to juggle home-schooling with remote working for another month at least, but what does it mean for our keyworkers?

 Many of you will know James Mason and his partner, Lucy.
 James was our Centre Manager before moving across to our sister company, Masons Self Storage, where he is now the Marketing Manager.
 Some of you may remember that we hosted a fundraising extravaganza event for CLAPA after their youngest child, Oliver, was born with a cleft lip and needed surgery when he was a baby.
 Their family of four knows all about the juggling of work, home-schooling and being a keyworker as Lucy is a Teaching Assistant.